allegroai/clearml-docs/docs/fundamentals/projects.md

 ## Usage

-### Creating Sub-projects
+### Creating Subprojects

 When [initializing a task](task.md#task-creation), its project needs to be specified.
 If the project entered does not exist, it will be created.
-Projects can contain sub-projects, just like folders can contain sub-folders.
+Projects can contain subprojects, just like folders can contain sub-folders.
 Input into the `project_name` parameter a target project path.
-The project path should follow the project tree hierarchy, in which the project and sub-projects are slash (`/`) delimited.
+The project path should follow the project tree hierarchy, in which the project and subprojects are slash (`/`) delimited.

 For example: